ananyaswadia/Classes_And_Objects_In_CPP/README.md

 <img width="1050" height="479" alt="image" src="https://github.com/user-attachments/assets/14b5c841-2503-4d68-9f86-38eafe56c20e" />

 ## Algorithms
+### Create a class car and its related objects
+1. Start.

+2. Define a class Car with attributes: brand and year.

+3. Declare an array of Car objects.

+4. For each car, Input brand and year.

+5. Display brand and year.

+6. End.
+### Calculate area and volume of cube
+1. Start.

+2. Define class Area with members: length, width, height.

+3. Input length, width, and height.

+4. If length = width → print "Cube", else print "Cuboid".

+5. If length or width < 0 → print error.

+6. Else calculate and display area = length × width.

+7. Calculate and display volume = length × width × height.

+8. End.
+### Cuve volume (public and private objects)
+1. Start.

+2. Define class Cube with private data members: length, width, height.

+3. Define a public function volume() that calculates and returns length × width × height.

+4. Create an object of Cube.

+5. Call volume() and display the result.

+6. End.
 ## Conclusion
 We learn basics of OOPs , classes , objects and class methods in C++.